secretuniversity/secret-blueprint/app/tutorial/guide.md

 - Modify `examples/schema.rs` and change the secret contract name so that it matches `Cargo.toml`

 ```
-use secret_box_vite_template::msg::{CountResponse, ExecuteMsg, InstantiateMsg, QueryMsg};
+use secret_blueprint_box::msg::{CountResponse, ExecuteMsg, InstantiateMsg, QueryMsg};
-use secret_box_vite_template::state::State;
+use secret_blueprint_box::state::State;
 ```

 ## Integration Tests
-- After completing your secret contract and unit test code, modify the `integration.ts` as needed.
+- After completing your secret contract and unit test code, modify the `secretbox.ts` as needed.
 These are super helpful for illustrating how to interact with a Secret App such as connecting to the network, querying and executing transactions, etc.

 ## Tutorial